RodionfromHSE/vocab-extension/meta_generator/README.md

 ## Configuration

+### API Setup

+This tool supports two AI providers:

-### OpenAI API Setup
+#### OpenAI API Setup

-You need an OpenAI API key to use this tool.
+You need an OpenAI API key to use OpenAI models.
 You can provide it in one of two ways:

 1. **Environment Variable (Recommended)**:
    ```bash